democrobot/democracrm/README.md

 DemocraCRM differs from other common activism CRMs such as [NationBuilder](https://www.nationbuilder.com) and [Action Network](https://actionnetwork.org) because it focuses specifically on practices and processes dedicated to getting legislation passed.
-While these other services provide excellent value for many groups, we needed a specific set of tools to do our jobs as effectively as possible and could evolve with our needs.
+While these other services provide excellent value for many groups, we needed a specific set of tools to do our jobs as effectively as possible and could quickly evolve with our needs.

 ## The Platform